 The 49ers signed a slew of players in the offseason, players who could make an impact.
 Ranging from the Pro Bowl to the Hall of Fame, this group included Ed McCaffrey, Charles Mann, Richard Dent, Rickey Jackson, Ken Norton Jr., Gary Plummer and Deion Sanders.
-Motivated by the failures of the past, the 49ers stormed through the season and again claimed home field advantage in the playoffs.
-Standing in their way was the Dallas Cowboys in the NFC Championship Game.
+Motivated by the failures of the past, the 49ers stormed through the season and again claimed home-field advantage in the playoffs.
+Standing in their way were the Dallas Cowboys in the NFC Championship Game.

-The 49ers didn’t let them breath and quickly took a 21 point lead.
+The 49ers didn’t let them breathe and quickly took a 21-point lead.
 They kept up the determination and the momentum throughout the game and hardly allowed the Cowboys to come close to a comeback.
-The 49ers won the game 38-28 and two weeks later when they hoisted the Lombardi Trophy for the fifth time, it was almost anti climactic.
-The Cowboys were the real villain and they knew that they would win the Super Bowl if they could just get past their arch nemesis.
+The 49ers won the game 38-28 and two weeks later when they hoisted the Lombardi Trophy for the fifth time, it was almost anti-climactic.
+The Cowboys were the real villain and they knew that they would win the Super Bowl if they could just get past their arch-nemesis.
 At long last, Steve Young was vindicated and George Seifert had finally brought a championship to his hometown that he could call his own.
 The only downside to winning the Super Bowl for Seifert was that, once again, his team neglected to give him a ride on their shoulders.

 The Last Chapter